aws/amazon-sagemaker-operator-for-k8s/samples/bring-your-own-container/README.md

 # Bring Your Own Container Sample

-This sample demonstrates the ability for customers to train using their own scripts, packaged in a SageMaker-compatible container, using the Amazon SageMaker Operator for Kubernetes.
+This sample demonstrates the ability for customers to start training jobs using their own training scripts, packaged in a SageMaker-compatible container, using the Amazon SageMaker Operator for Kubernetes.

 ## Prerequisites

 This sample assumes that you have already configured an EKS cluster with the operator.
-It also assumes that you have installed the necessary prerequisite [command line tools](https://sagemaker.readthedocs.io/en/stable/amazon_sagemaker_operators_for_kubernetes.html#prerequisites).
+It also assumes that you have installed `kubectl` - you can find the links on our [installation page](https://sagemaker.readthedocs.io/en/stable/amazon_sagemaker_operators_for_kubernetes.html#prerequisites).

 In order to follow this script, you must first create a training script packaged in a Dockerfile that is [compatible with Amazon SageMaker](https://docs.aws.amazon.com/sagemaker/latest/dg/amazon-sagemaker-containers.html).
 The [Distributed Mask R-CNN sample](https://github.com/awslabs/amazon-sagemaker-examples/tree/master/advanced_functionality/distributed_tensorflow_mask_rcnn), published by the SageMaker team, contains a predefined training script and helper bash scripts for reference.